-Our faculty are committed teachers and mentors as well.
-Undergraduate majors in the department are much more likely, than College and University averages, to graduate in four years.
+UD Political Science and International Relations faculty are committed teachers and mentors.
+Undergraduate majors in the department are much more likely than College and University averages to graduate in four years.
 We also show significantly lower disparities in graduation rates across different groups of students.
-The commitment to students is at the core of what we do as faculty, and is especially reflected in our very hands-on approach to advising.
+This commitment to students is at the core of what we do as faculty, and is especially reflected in our very hands-on approach to advising.

 We appreciate your interest in our department and the University of Delaware.
 We hope you will visit us in person, as well as through our website.
 Located in Newark, Delaware, UD is centrally positioned between Philadelphia and Baltimore, Washington, DC and New York City.
 Our beautiful campus beckons.
 Please stop by and see us in 347 Smith Hall, or explore our website to learn more about all that we have to offer.
 I think you'll agree that UD POSCIR is on the move, and you'll want to be part of these exciting times!